view large

 Aerospatiale/Sud Caravelle

 This elegant French jet was revolutionary and a first in many aspects.
-The type has all but disappeared from service
+The type has disappeared from service by 2004

 photo: TC-AKA ex Istanbul Air, Istanbul 02.95, Servaas Verbrugge